 - Battle Elixir: Elixir of Major Strength / Fel Strength Elixir / Elixir of Major Agility / Elixir of Demonslaying / Onslaught Elixir

 - Guardian Elixir: Elixir of Draenic Wisdom / Elixir of Major Mageblood

 - DPS Potions: Haste Potion / Insane Strength Potion

 - Situational Potions: Super mana Potion, Super Healing Potion, Ironshield Potion and resistance potions.

-- Weapon: Adamantite Sharpening Stone / Adamantite Weightstone (Does NOT stack with Windfury)
+- Weapon: Adamantite Sharpening Stone / Adamantite Weightstone (Does NOT stack with Windfury which is better)

 - Food: Roasted Clefthoof, Spicy hot Talbuk